Tuesday, May 9, 2017

 Promoting Shared Decision Making in the Special Education Process

 The special education process requires that parents make informed decisions about their children’s education.
 How do school staff promote parents’ informed participation in decision-making?
 Currently, many health care professionals (including here in NH) are using the Shared Decision Making (SDM) model to help patients make informed decisions in their medical care.
 This model supersedes older, authoritarian models of professional-patient interaction and has been shown both to build patient trust and improve patient outcomes.
 Application of the SDM model to decision-making in special education holds promise of achieving the goals of building family-school partnerships and improving results for students and their families.
 This session will describe a recent practice model of SDM that has clear applicability to engaging families in decision-making related to the special education process.
 Through interactive discussion and activities, we will discuss how the three key steps in the practice—Team Talk, Option Talk, and Decision Talk—can be implemented in the context of IEP meetings.
+Please note: presenter Batya Elbaum will join the presentation via an online meeting.

 Explore family engagement and the connection between families’ involvement in early childhood education with children’s outcomes and school readiness skills.
 Barriers to family engagement will be discussed, along with principles of partnering with families.
 You will have the opportunity to complete a family engagement self- assessment, and begin to develop family engagement strategies to meet your organization’s needs.
 You will learn concrete strategies to create family engagement initiatives, and identify ways to create family-friendly environments.
 This workshop is appropriate for teachers, social workers, administrators, and center directors of private or public educational programs serving children birth through Grade 3.
 This session was presented at the 2016 NH Educators’ Summer Summit.